Levels of AGI for Operationalizing Progress on the Path to AGI: Risk, Autonomy, and Interaction

 Table \ref{tab:table2} illustrates the interplay between AGI Level, Autonomy Level, and risk.
-Advances in model performance and generality unlock additional interaction paradigm choices (including potentially fully autonomous AI).
+Advances in model performance and generality unlock additional interaction paradigm choices (including full autonomy).
 These interaction paradigms in turn introduce new classes of risk.
 The interplay of model capabilities and interaction design will enable more nuanced risk assessments and responsible deployment decisions than considering model capabilities alone.

 Table \ref{tab:table2} also provides concrete examples of each of our six proposed Levels of Autonomy.
-For each level of autonomy, we indicate the corresponding levels of performance and generality that "unlock" that interaction paradigm (i.e., levels of AGI at which it is possible or likely for that paradigm to be successfully deployed and adopted).
+For each level of autonomy, we indicate the corresponding levels of performance and generality that ``unlock" that interaction paradigm (i.e., the level of AGI at which it is possible or likely for that paradigm to be successfully deployed and adopted).

-Our predictions regarding "unlocking" levels tend to require higher levels of performance for Narrow than for General AI systems; for instance, we posit that the use of AI as a Consultant is likely with either an Expert Narrow AI or an Emerging AGI.
-This discrepancy reflects the fact that for General systems, capability development is likely to be uneven; for example, a Level 1 General AI ("Emerging AGI") is likely to have Level 2 or perhaps even Level 3 performance across some subset of tasks.
+Our predictions regarding ``unlocking" levels tend to require higher levels of performance for Narrow than for General AI systems; for instance, we posit that the use of AI as a Consultant is likely with either an Expert Narrow AI or an Emerging AGI.
+This discrepancy reflects the fact that for General systems, capability development is likely to be uneven; for example, a Level 1 General AI (``Emerging AGI") may have Level 2 or perhaps even Level 3 performance across some subset of tasks.
 Such unevenness of capability for General AIs may unlock higher autonomy levels for particular tasks that are aligned with their specific strengths.

 Considering AGI systems in the context of use by people allows us to reflect on the interplay between advances in models and advances in human-AI interaction paradigms.
 The role of model building research can be seen as helping systems’ capabilities progress along the path to AGI in their performance and generality, such that an AI system’s abilities will overlap an increasingly large portion of human abilities.
-Conversely, the role of human-AI interaction research can be viewed as ensuring new AI systems are \textit{usable} by and \textit{useful} to people such that AI systems successfully extend people’s capabilities (i.e., "intelligence augmentation" \citep{brynjolfsson2022turing}).
+Conversely, the role of human-AI interaction research can be viewed as ensuring new AI systems are \textit{usable} by and \textit{useful} to people such that AI systems successfully extend people’s capabilities (i.e., ``intelligence augmentation" \citep{brynjolfsson2022turing, ia_Englebart}).